Raleigh Police Department

-The Raleigh Police Department is the municipal law enforcement agency of Raleigh, North Carolina.
+The Raleigh Police Department is the municipal law enforcement agency for the city of Raleigh, North Carolina.

 Overview

 The Raleigh Police Department is a full service police department, serving all areas in the city limits of Raleigh, and some properties which are owned by the City and situated outside the city limits (such as Lake Wheeler Park).
 Though RPD has jurisdiction at all locations inside the city limits and all properties owned by the City, other agencies sometimes take on first responder responsibilities at certain locations.
 For example, NC State University Campus Police respond initially to any emergency police calls on the campus of North Carolina State University, even though the main campus is located in the Raleigh city limits.
 Some law enforcement support tasks are outsourced to other agencies in the county.
 Crime scene processing is handled by City/County Bureau of Identification, and the county jail is operated by the Wake County Sheriff's Office.